JoergBitzer/AudioDevOrga/installReadMe.md

 Inside AudioDev. clone JUCE from https://github.com/juce-framework/JUCE

+## Test the toolchain so far
+    From JUCE REadme.md
+    cd /path/to/JUCE
+    cmake . -B cmake-build -DJUCE_BUILD_EXAMPLES=ON -DJUCE_BUILD_EXTRAS=ON
+    cmake --build cmake-build --target DemoRunner
+    cmake --build cmake-build --target AudioPluginHost
+    cmake --build cmake-build --target Projucer

 ## Find a plugin host

-1. You can Build the pluginhost from JUCE
+1. You can build the pluginhost from JUCE (or did it already in the test)
 2. Find other suitable hosts:
     * Windows:
         * Reaper (cost 60$)